srct/go/README.md

 * For windows go here https://docs.docker.com/docker-for-windows/
 * For you specific linux disro go here https://docs.docker.com/engine/installation/

+Next go to the directory with the docker-compose file in it and run

+`$ docker-compose up`

-Next go to the directory with the docker-compose file in it and run 'docker-compose up' You should see that the server is running by going to localhost:8000 in your browser Any changes you make to your local file system will be mirrored in the server
+You should see that the server is running by going to http://localhost:8000 in your browser.
+Any changes you make to your local file system will be mirrored in the server.

 ### If Using Vagrant
 Finally, install these packages from the standard repositories: